jspmccain/jspmccain.github.io/workflow.md

 For posters and presentations I use powerpoint - I know there are alternatives, but these have been sufficient so far!
 Suggestions very welcome.

 This website was made based off of [Jekyll Now](https://github.com/barryclark/jekyll-now) and [GitHub pages](https://pages.github.com/).

+For benchwork, I watch a lot of YouTube tutorials.
+I like [AddGene](https://www.addgene.org/protocols/) protocols a lot, with their associated videos!
+I also have found the reddit thread /labrats to be hilariously helpful.
+The [Barrick Lab website](https://barricklab.org/twiki/bin/view/Lab/ProtocolList) has a bunch of well-described protocols that are super helpful.

 ## Organizational